Make sure you know all your glaucoma treatment options.

 Our Physicians who Treat Glaucoma

 Dr. Nalini A. Madiwale of Ophthalmic Consultants of the Capital Region is a fellowship trained glaucoma specialist.
 She is specially trained and educated on the latest treatment options for glaucoma and focuses on surgical glaucoma procedures.
-Dr. Madiwale along with Dr. Helen A. Davis, Dr. James Tammaro, and Dr. Andrew D. Krouner, all experienced comprehensive ophthalmologists with a special interest in glaucoma, work with glaucoma patients to determine their individualized course of treatment according to their particular needs.
+Dr. Madiwale along with Dr. James Tammaro and Dr. Andrew D. Krouner, all experienced comprehensive ophthalmologists with a special interest in glaucoma, work with glaucoma patients to determine their individualized course of treatment according to their particular needs.
 Together, they have the glaucoma experience and expertise to offer a full suite of surgical treatment options, including laser treatments, stent and tube shunt implantation, trabeculectomy and canaloplasty.

 If you have a family history of glaucoma, have risk factors for glaucoma (such as near-sightedness, diabetes, or of African American or Latino descent), or have been informed you may have glaucoma, it is important to schedule an appointment.
 The sooner we can diagnose and treat glaucoma, the better the outcome.
 Your vision is too important; give us a call today.